 The most frequent use of Contacts is for email address auto-completion.
-When you use Blob to create, reply or forward an email, Blob will automatically present you with a set of choices for the “To” field as you start typing a name or email address there.
-Blob will show you harvested contacts from all your email accounts, not just the email account from which you are creating the email.
+When you use Knit to create, reply or forward an email, Knit will automatically present you with a set of choices for the “To” field as you start typing a name or email address there.
+Knit will show you harvested contacts from all your email accounts, not just the email account from which you are creating the email.

 Can I set up alerts to notify me for new or updated content?

 Yes!
-Blob supports very sophisticated alerts that can notify you of new or updated content of any type and at any storage location.
+Knit supports very sophisticated alerts that can notify you of new or updated content of any type and at any storage location.